jdotrjs/phaser-guides/Basics/Part3.md

 - [How to Create a Game with Phaser 3][game-how]&mdash; For a basic introduction to Phaser and Scenes you should probably start here.
-The state diagram they include is sufficient for what it is but mostly drove me to make the one in this doc.
+The state diagram they include is what made me realize that I wanted the one included in this doc.
 - Phaser.io newsletter [part 1](https://madmimi.com/p/a2dddb) and
   [part 2](https://madmimi.com/p/860f1c)&mdash;Everything I didn't learn from staring at code came from these two guides.
 They go into significantly more detail than I do about scene setup, customization, and less often used features.
-My goal was explicitly to provide something more approachable than these and more detailed than the intro guides.
 - The API Docs (for that unstructured learning experience)
   - [Scene](https://photonstorm.github.io/phaser3-docs/Phaser.Scene.html)
   - [Scenes.SceneManager](https://photonstorm.github.io/phaser3-docs/Phaser.Scenes.SceneManager.html)